thomaskwscott/kafka-connect-http/README.md

 kafka-connect-http is a [Kafka Connector](http://kafka.apache.org/documentation.html#connect) for invoking HTTP APIs with data from Kafka.

-Documentation for this connector is todo
+See the [documentation](https://thomaskwscott.github.io/kafka-connect-http/) for how to use this connector.

 # Development